Connway/Shibboleth/README.txt

 ==========================

 Includes Visual Studio 2015 solution/project files and should compile out of the box.
-Once done building, run workingdir/App/copy_dlls_and_exe.bat and "workingdir/App/copy_similar_named_dlls.bat [debug/release] [32/64]" before running.
+Once done building, run "workingdir/App/copy_dlls_and_exe.bat" and "workingdir/App/copy_similar_named_dlls.bat [debug/release] [32/64]" before running.
 Otherwise the engine won't be able to find the DLLs it needs in order to run.

 If you wish to generate your own solution files, just run "premake5 [vs2013/vs2015]".

+If you wish to use any of the libraries mentioned below (Brofiler, PhysX), you will have to use the "premake5.py" Python script, as some vcxproj fixes are applied post solution/project generation.
+The Python script takes the exact same arguments as Premake.

+BROFILER:
-If you want to use Brofiler, you will have to run the Python script "python.py [vs2013/vs2015] --brofiler".
+If you want to use Brofiler, you will have to run the Python script "premake5.py [vs2013/vs2015] --brofiler".
-The Python script takes the exact same command line arguments as Premake.
+Currently, the code has not been instrumented, but all the compilation and linking setup for Brofiler is finished.

+PHYSX:
+If you want to use PhysX, you will have to download your own copy of the PhysX source code and unzip to dependencies/PhysX.

+Folder structure will look like this: dependencies/PhysX
+  - APEXSDK
+  - PHYSXSDK
+  - PhysXVisualDebugger

+Currently there are no PhysX managers or components.
+Building the PhysX SDK is currently set up.
+If you want to build the Apex SDK, you will have to set that up yourself.

+PhysX is not currently supported.
+You will have to write all the managers and components yourself if you wish to use PhysX.

+In order to use PhysX, you will need to run "premake5.py [vs2013/vs2015] --physx".

 =============
     NOTES